xyx-is/Editable-QR-Generator/README.md

 Also, if you are using Firefox, you can directly save the QR Code image by right clicking the the QR Code canvas.

+### Open popup in new tab
+If you feel it is difficult to edit in the popup, click the 'Open this page in new tab' to open the popup in a new tab.

 ## License
 MIT License.
 See [LICENSE](LICENSE) file for the license of this project itself.
 Third-party libraries are listed below.